At a Glance

-Benchmark studies are particularly valuable when launched before any redesign efforts have begun.
+Benchmark studies are particularly valuable when launched before you and your team have begun any redesign efforts.
 To accurately benchmark a design or customer flow, you need to start with a baseline.
-The first of your benchmarking studies, the baseline will be what you compare the results of the ensuing studies so as to conclude how much change and what kind of change occurred.
+The first of your benchmarking studies, the baseline will be to what you compare the results of the ensuing studies so as to conclude how much change and what kind of change occurred.

 A caveat: before launching it to a larger group, be sure to pilot the baseline study with at least one individual in each contributor group.
 Doing so validates the structure and usefulness of the baseline; presenting an unsound, poorly structured baseline to a larger group means that you’ll likely have to start all over again with a new baseline study.

-Once you have successfully completed a baseline benchmark study, you can then replicate and launch the study again after design changes have been implemented.
+Once you have successfully completed a baseline benchmark study, replicate and launch the study again, after design changes have been implemented.
 The differences in metrics from the baseline to the new design will show how well the new design is working.

 Because a single benchmark study involves multiple stages, writing an effective benchmark demands a well-thought-out structure.
 Here are some best practices that will help you write and conduct an effective benchmark study:

-- Bundle a qualitative task with quantitative metrics questions, reusing the same metrics questions with different tasks.
+- Bundle a qualitative task with quantitative metrics questions.
+Reuse the same metrics questions with different tasks.

 - Create an analysis plan.
 Doing so makes it easier to replicate your test.
 Decide how to quality-check your sessions.
-If you plan to watch videos…which ones?
+If you plan to watch videos…which ones do you review?
 How will you find these clips and videos later?